ez-spark/Pyllab/README.md

 # Install .whl files

-Once you have created the .whl file, you can install locally using pip:
+Once you have created the .whl file, you can install it locally using pip:

  ```
  pip install package.whl